 Site icon I Love to Watch You Play

-Confessions Of A Club Soccer Player
+Confessions of A Club Soccer Player

-Confessions Of A Club Soccer Player
+Confessions of A Club Soccer Player

-Confessions of a club soccer player.
+Confessions of a Club Soccer Player.
 When I first started cub soccer, I was on the fourth-string team.
 We lost every single game that year; I’m not even sure if we scored a goal.
 But it didn’t matter, and I loved it.
 Going to practice was my favorite part of the day.
 I had absolutely no technique or tactical knowledge; it was all just for fun.

 Years went by – I was finishing middle school and starting high school – and somewhere along the line, I lost the sport that was my passion; to coaches, to all the youth sports parents yelling on the sideline, to teammates who put soccer before everything in their life, to my own need to please everyone around me, but mostly to the unrealistic and unattainable expectations I created for myself.

 Soccer went from being my favorite part of the day to an obligation I felt tied to.
 It became a source of stress.
 Something where I constantly felt like I wasn’t good enough.
 It was impacting my mental health.
+I was not the same excited young club soccer player; something had changed.

 Every single coach I’ve had has told me that my biggest problem is not getting out of my head.
 It seems so easy, right?
 It’s all mental, an obstacle of my own making.
 It’s just my own head!
 I could flip the switch and be confident if I only told myself to be.